kungumasakthivel/Login-Register/README.md

 in the folder which was not exist in the repo.
 So, create file in root folder with name as `.env` without any extension and write `DB_URL = "PASTE_YOUR_MONGO_DB_CONNECTION_URL"`

+In the userModel.js file consist of creating and extracting records from the DB if the user exist else it will create new table for particular in the DB with `Email` and `Password` as their attributes.